Do you want a cookie?

 Banner Hintergrund

 With our Fryd bed planner, you can easily plan a colorful mixed crop.
-Good and bad neighbors are displayed directly and you get tips on crop rotation and crop rotation!
+Good and bad companion plants are displayed directly and you get tips on succession planting and crop rotation!

 Overwintering basil indoors